esundahl/limechat_pastel/README.md

 ![Screenshot](https://github.com/eriksundahl/limechat_pastel/blob/master/screenshot.png?raw=true "Screenshot")

 ## Install
-In order to install the theme just download the files and put them in ~/Library/Application Support/LimeChat/ You choose the Pastel theme from LimeChat preferences.
+In order to install the theme just download the files and put them in ~/Library/Application Support/LimeChat/ then you choose the Pastel theme from LimeChat preferences.